What are the steps I need to take to get registered for lessons? For a class?

 How do I pay?

 CMS accepts credit cards, checks (made out to Oberlin College), and cash.
-Payments can either be mailed in to the Oberlin Community Music School, 39 West College St, Oberlin, OH 44074, made in person at the Oberlin Conservatory Annex (above the College Bookstore), 39 West College Street, Oberlin, office #217, left in the dropbox at the Community Music School, or paid online .
+Payments can either be mailed in to the Oberlin Community Music School, 77 West College St., Kohl 309, Oberlin, OH 44074, made in person in the Kohl Building located at 77 West College Street, Oberlin, office #309, left in the dropbox at the Community Music School, or paid online .
 Teachers will NOT accept payments.

 Lessons and classes are billed per semester, not per lesson or per class.
 We do offer the option of paying in monthly installments; however when you register and commit to lessons or a class, you are committing to pay for the entire semester.